An Effective Fat-Burning Routine

 The generally accepted wisdom says that you need first to be carbohydrate depleted to burn body fat.
 The idea behind this is that when your carbohydrate stores run out, the body has to switch over to mobilizing fat for fuel.
 This is why the morning and before breakfast suggests the ideal time for fat loss training.
 To make this more effective, it can help if you stop calorie intake some 4 hours before bed.

-If you are an athlete, then important events are not the time to do this; you will always perform best when carbohydrate loaded.
-So optimal performance and build-up training is one thing.
-Fat loss & body composition is another.
+If you are an athlete, then important events are not the time to do this; you will always perform best when carbohydrate-loaded.
+So optimal performance and build-up training are one thing.
+Fat loss and body composition are another.

-Some sources expressed concern over muscle loss when doing higher intensity training in a fasted state.
-This has been pretty much resolved by ingesting some 10+ grams of Branch Chain Amino Acids (BCAAs) about 20 minutes before the workout.
+Some sources expressed concern over muscle loss when doing higher-intensity training in a fasted state.
+This has been resolved by ingesting 10+ grams of Branch Chain Amino Acids (BCAAs) about 20 minutes before the workout.

-It seems that the few calories associated with the BCAAs are not nearly enough to interrupt the fat burning processes instigated by fasted training.
-So, in short: some 10 grams of BCAAs will not "break the fast" (that is what breakfast means, by the way) and ruin your weight loss efforts.
+The few calories associated with the BCAAs are insufficient to interrupt the fat-burning processes instigated by fasted training.
+So, some 10 grams of BCAAs will not "break the fast" (that is what breakfast means) and ruin your weight loss efforts.

 The following is a practical training protocol that will help boost HGH (growth hormone) levels and initiate lipolysis (fat burning), all provided you are in a fasted state.